WaleedYousaf/node-basic/README.md

   First, verify if your machine has the node installed by running the command `node -v` in a teminal.
 If you get to see a version, that means node is installed, otherwise, visit the [official page](https://nodejs.org/en/) of node to install the latest version of node js.
 After doing so, verify again following the same method.

-  Once the node is installed, you can use it by using the command `node` in the terminal and start to code in JS.
+  Once the node is installed, you can use it in a terminal by using the command `node` and start to code in JS.

+  Alternatively, we can create a js file, and run it by using the command `node <path/to/file>`

 </br>